serenini/serenini/README.md

 - 👋 Hi, I’m Renan Serenini.
-PhD Student in Socio-Economic and Statistical Studies at Sapienza University of Rome.
+PhD in Socio-Economic and Statistical Studies at Sapienza University of Rome.

 - 👀 I’m interested in Spatial Analysis and Causal Inference.
 - 📫  renan.serenini@uniroma1.it